Michael P. DeGrandis

 Mike is a graduate of the Antonin Scalia Law School in Arlington, Virginia, where he served as Editor-in-Chief of George Mason Law Review.
 Prior to his tenure as Editor-in- Chief, George Mason Law Review published his casenote, Atkins v.
 Virginia: Nothing Left of the Independent Legislative Power to Punish and Define Crime, 11 Geo.
 Mason L. Rev. 805 (2003), which continues to be cited by courts and legal scholars.
 Mike graduated magna cum laude from Salve Regina University in Newport, Rhode Island, with a B.A. in Politics.

-He is admitted only in Virginia.
-His practice is limited to matters and proceedings before United States courts and agencies.
-Mike is not admitted in the District of Columbia.
-He is practicing under members of the District of Columbia Bar.
+*Admitted only in Virginia.
+DC practice limited to matters and proceedings before United States courts and agencies.
+Practicing under members of the District of Columbia Bar.

 email@example.com or (202) 869-5208